-Abuse and Neglect are forms of maltreatment.
+Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting; by those known to them, or, more rarely, by a stranger.
-They may be abused by an adult or adults or another child or children.
+Children may be abused in a family or in an institutional or community setting; by those known to them, or, more rarely, by others.
+Abuse can take place wholly online or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or concern.